nsakovich/remote-backend/README.md

 it will install all dependencies and run Chrome instance.
 Inside this instance you will be able to see your local UI which will work with remote backend.

+Also you can use reversed case when on your laptop you have only dev server with API and you want to try how it will work with remote UI.
+For this just add -r key: `sudo remote-backend -s -r -b myapp.example.com -a /api -p 8080`

 For help run `remote-backend --help`